 Men over 50 have an increased risk of melanoma, a potentially deadly skin cancer.
-Wives can help save their husbands by learning to spot signs of skin cancer.
+Wives can help save their husbands by learning to spot melanoma symptoms.

 Skin cancer is the most common form of cancer in the U.S., according to the Centers for Disease Control and Prevention (CDC).
 The majority of these cancers — basal cell and squamous cell carcinomas — are seldom invasive and, especially if caught early, the odds of a cure are high.
 However, another type of less common skin cancer, melanoma, is potentially deadly.

-Unfortunately, many people fail to check their own bodies for signs of possible skin cancer.
-And the Americans at higher risk than average for melanoma — men over age 50 — are the most likely to not look for signs of this dangerous malignancy.
+Unfortunately, many people fail to check their own bodies for melanoma symptoms.
+And the Americans at higher risk than average for melanoma skin cancer — men over age 50 — are the most likely to not look for signs of this dangerous malignancy.

 However, women in this same age group typically do scan their skin regularly and are far more apt to notice a change in a mole that could be skin cancer.
 In fact, women are not only better at spotting skin cancer on their own bodies, they are nine time more likely to notice melanoma on others, too, according to the American Academy of Dermatology (AAD).